Unless you've been living under a kettlebell

 ReplyDeleteThe exceptions to this would be those that can afford to commit to a significant increase in "Paleo approved" carbohydrate sources.
 Unfortunately, this is extremely expensive, and requires eating a much higher quantity than people are prepared for.

 Interesting take on crossfit.
-I had a similar experience and still use many of the principals but I didn't like the expense or tadalafil overnight delivery canada nursing shoulders and back.
+I had a similar experience and still use many of the principals but I didn't like the expense or prednisone nursing shoulders and back.
 We had a great oly program and I switched almost entirely to that.
 Now I don't belong to a box or go to an oly gym as I've moved and had a baby.
 To do crossfit well, I needed an inordinate amount of time to get to a great gym.
 Now, I focus more on mobility, calisthenics, weightlifting and a lot of different combinations of cardio exercises that help me mountain bike and ski better.
 I never get board working out thanks in part to what I learned doing crossfit.
 I think I would recommend at least a stint with crossfit to most people, but it does take a special kind of dicipline to use it for health and well being and not get caught up in doing it for speed and reps.
 Doing the technical exercises well can take years of practice for mear mortal so don't expect to head in and do it all right away.
 I would focus on learning the basics and priciples at the best gym you can find and then decide if it is worth it.

 ReplyDelete